cahirwpz/demoscene/README.md

 ## Compiling source code

-Navigate to the [demoscene](https://github.com/cahirwpz/demoscene) repository and issue `make` command.
+Using terminal change directory to cloned repository and issue `make` command.
 If your build process fails, then:

 * double verify your build environment is set up correctly,
 * issue `make clean` in the main directory and try again,